 The member school districts have elected to make a portion of current and prior year surpluses available to them for future application to service and tuition billings.
 Member credits are recognized as obligations when approved by the board.
-During 2020, \$700,930 of new credits were issued to the member districts.
-There were no available credits for all five member school districts at June 30, 2020.
+During 2021, \$700,000 of new credits were issued to the member districts, none of which were used as of June 30, 2021.